secdoc/AI-Agent-Skills/README.md

 **Triggers when** you say "review this code for vulnerabilities," "is this secure" or "is this exploitable," "scan this repo for secrets," ask for a "security review" of a file, PR, or repo, ask "is this query injection-safe," want to "audit this Dockerfile/pipeline/Terraform/Kubernetes manifest," "check these dependencies" for known CVEs, or "harden this code" — and whenever you paste code with any security question attached, even a one-liner.
 It also fires on inspecting third-party code for backdoors, exfiltration, or malicious install scripts.

 **What it will not do alone:** code quality, idioms, and design review with no security question compose with `application-architecture` — that skill owns quality and design, this one owns the security finding.
 AppSec program architecture, security-tool-category strategy, framework and compliance mapping, and formal CVSS scoring compose with `cybersecurity-architecture` (including its `cvss.md` reference for vector strings and its appsec/data-crypto domains for vaulting and encryption architecture).
+Design-level threat models and risk registers compose with `risk-threat-modeling` — that skill assesses the design, this one assesses the code, and findings flow both ways.
 ML-model-specific analysis — poisoning, adversarial input, model supply chain — composes with `ai-ml-engineering`, while this skill still reviews the code around the model.
 Leadership-facing report deliverables compose with `executive-reporting`.
 And it does not run code or confirm exploitability at runtime, does not certify a codebase as secure (absence of found bugs in scope is not proof of security, and the coverage section says so), and does not produce offensive tooling or working exploits beyond the minimal proof a fix must defend against.

 **Reference files:**